igrishaev/pg2/docs/transaction.md

 Since 0.1.17, PG2 handles this case property.
 The `with-tx` macro checks if the connection is in transaction mode by calling the `(pg/in-transaction? ...)` function.
-If it's not, the macro works as before: it wraps a block of code with the BEGIN/COMMIT/ROLLBACK commands.
+If it's not, the macro works as before: it wraps a block of code with the `BEGIN/COMMIT/ROLLBACK` commands.

-But if the connection is already in transaction, the macro omits BEGIN/COMMIT commands leaving just the body.
+But if the connection is already in transaction, the macro skips `BEGIN/COMMIT` commands leaving just the body.
 Thus, having two or more nested `with-tx` macros will produce the following sequence of SQL expressions: